yanivkalfa/react-nav-bar/README.md

 var Menu = reactNavBar.Menu;

 // Define your menu:
-// Menu can be any valid component form within react
-// if they are plan objects they need to be instantiated var menus = [
+// Menu can be any valid component form within react or objects with the listed properties. var menus = [
   { path:'menu1', label:'Menu 1', icon:'bell'},
   <div>jsx element</div>,